Net-Base FAQ

 Architecture

-Questions about separating UI, business logic and data access and why this is directly economically relevant.
+Questions about the separation of UI, business logic and data access and why this is directly relevant economically.

 Modernization

-Questions about migration path, risk, preserving business logic and staged renewal during ongoing operations.
+Questions about migration path, risk, preservation of business logic and phased renewal during live operation.

-Questions about FireDAC, native drivers, SQL peculiarities, deployment and database reorganization.
+Questions on FireDAC, native drivers, SQL specifics, deployment and database reorganization.

 Technology